Instructional Strategy

 1

-Prepare a list of 6–8 related vocabulary words and their definitions.
+Prepare a list of six to eight related vocabulary words and their definitions.
 You might adjust the word count depending on your desired learning outcomes and student age/grade.

 2

-Edit the Cutout Template section of the Word Friends handout so that it lists the 6–8 vocabulary words.
-To do this, handwrite or type your chosen words in the fillable section at the bottom of the PDF, then save, print, and copy for students.
+Edit the Cutout Template section of the Word Friends handout so that it lists the six to eight vocabulary words.
+To do this, handwrite or type your chosen words in the fillable section at the bottom of the PDF, and then save, print, and copy for students.
 It is important that the words selected can be grouped in multiple ways without being synonyms.

 Example: butterfly, bee, cocoon